 Creating solutions for better healthcare.

-The Clinical Excellence Division’s organisational structure has seven reporting lines with overall support provided by the Office of The Deputy Director-General.
+The Clinical Excellence Queensland’s organisational structure has seven reporting lines with overall support provided by the Office of The Deputy Director-General.